ArkEcosystemArchive/docs-legacy/docs/tutorials/deployer/deployer.md

-# Using our Custom Deployer
+# Using Our Custom Deployer

 Installing your first node on a bare-metal server is the best way to become familiar with the underlying dependencies and configuration files.
 The `deployer` handles most work for you; it only requires some initial dependencies such as `NodeJS` and for you to properly configure it.

 For this guide you will need a server with an Ubuntu installation, both 16.04 or 18.04 are well tested, but other versions and distributions may work as well.
 Running this tutorial locally is also possible, but not recommended for actual usage.

-## Remote into your machine using SSH
+## Remote Into Your Machine Using SSH

 Skip this step if you are carrying out this guide locally.